Originally published October 2013; Revised September 2021

 To help members address some of the medical-legal risks with using electronic communications (eCommunications) in their practice, the CMPA has developed an electronic communications consent template [PDF, DOC].
 This template, or form, is intended for physicians to use as the basis for an informed discussion with patients about the use of eCommunication tools.
 It should be modified by physicians to suit the particular circumstances of their practice, and the applicable medical regulatory authority (College) requirements and privacy legislation in their jurisdiction.

 Physicians are aware of their general obligations to protect patient information.
 If they are considering using electronic communication tools with patients, they must also be aware of the risks to patient privacy that are inherent in the use of the devices and applications.
 The risks related to each are not necessarily the same.
 In addition, while patients need to be informed of the benefits of electronic communications, they must also be informed of the potential risks.
-Doctors should have an informed consent discussion with patients, and if the tools will be used, patients’ consent should be recorded in their records.
+Doctors should have an informed consent discussion with patients, and if electronic communication will be used, patients’ consent should be recorded in their records.

 The CMPA’s electronic communications consent template [PDF, DOC] is offered primarily as a basis for an informed consent discussion, but may also help in developing an appropriate form for documenting consent.
 It is worth repeating that members should be aware that using the eCommunications consent form is not a substitute for a proper and informed discussion with patients about the risks associated with the use of the technology.
 It also does not relieve physicians of their obligation to fulfill all applicable jurisdictional privacy obligations.